falcosecurity/falco-website/content/en/docs/setup/package.md

 ---
-title: Install
+title: Install with a package
-description: Setting up Falco on a Linux system
+description: Learn how setting up Falco via packages on a Linux system
 aliases:
 - ../installation
 - ../getting-started/installation
+- ../install-operate/installation
 weight: 30
 ---

-{{% pageinfo color="primary" %}}
-Falco can be used for Kubernetes runtime security.
-The most secure way to run Falco is to install Falco directly on the host system so that Falco is isolated from Kubernetes in the case of compromise.
-Then the Falco alerts can be consumed through read-only agents running in Kubernetes.

-You can also run Falco directly in Kubernetes as a Daemonset using Helm, see the [third-party integrations](/docs/install-operate/third-party)
-{{% /pageinfo %}}

 There are 2 main ways to install the Falco binary on your host: